 I’ve been a Communications Manager with UT-Austin’s McDonald Observatory since 2001.
 In February 2020, I switched to part time to pursue freelance writing and consulting.
 In the last few years, I have been handling PR for Texas Folklife for various projects, doing publicity for the Indie Meme Film Festival, as well as writing freelance press releases and articles for various UT Austin colleges and departments.

 In the course of my career, I’ve written dozens of news releases (often in collaboration with national or international partner organizations) and pitched countless stories to local, national and international media.
 I’ve placed stories in The New York Times, The Wall Street Journal, and on National Public Radio, as well as in national magazines, on major news websites, and in all of Texas’ major daily newspapers.
 I’ve worked with local television news as well as national and international networks to plan and supervise on-location filming.
 Collaborations include the BBC, CNN, Google, the History Channel, and others.

 I’ve organized press conferences, created and maintained a news website and image gallery, and helped to re-brand an organization (including logo design).
 I introduced and still manage social media channels (Facebook, Twitter, YouTube, and Instagram).
 I’ve organized two state-wide speakers’ series, working with museums in major cities.
 I’ve created content for an iPhone application.
 I also conceived and wrote an exhibit for the Bullock Texas State History Museum.

 I have a master’s degree in journalism from Texas A&M, and bachelor’s degrees in journalism and English from UT Austin.
 I also enjoy continuing education.
-In addition to courses on art history and culture from MoMA, Yale, and MIT, I recently have completed several courses from Sotheby’s Institute of Art.
+In addition to courses on art history and culture from MoMA, Yale, and MIT, I recently have completed several arts communication courses from Sotheby’s Institute of Art.